Electrocardiogram-based diagnosis of liver diseases: an externally validated and explainable machine learning approach: Introduction

+\coljma{Parallel to these clinical observations, the application of machine learning (ML) in healthcare has opened new frontiers for disease prediction and diagnosis.
+While ML models have been applied to liver cancer diagnosis using imaging \cite{yamada2019dynamic} and blood biomarkers \cite{9748503}, most lack external validation and explainability, key elements for clinical trust and adoption \cite{tian2023liver}.
+Specifically for liver diseases, ECG-based ML has shown some promise; for example, cirrhosis detection using 12-lead ECG and convolutional neural networks (CNN) \cite{ahn2022development}.
+However, such studies face limitations including black-box modeling, manual class balancing, and absence of external validation.
+The few works that use more systematic approaches, such as \cite{strodthoff2024prospects}, still lack external validation and often do not explore liver-specific predictive performance.}

-This study aims to address these gaps by developing a machine learning (ML) model that combines ECG features with demographic data for the diagnoses of liver diseases.
-Using a tree-based model we seek to create a robust and explainable tool to aid detection of diverse liver conditions.
-This approach aims to enhance diagnostic capabilities while providing a non-invasive, cost-effective and explainable approach that complements traditional diagnostic methods.
+\coljma{This study aims to address these gaps by developing a machine learning model that leverages ECG features and demographic data to support the diagnosis of liver diseases.
+By employing a tree-based approach, we seek to provide a robust, explainable, and externally validated tool that enhances diagnostic capabilities while remaining non-invasive and cost-effective, complementing traditional liver disease diagnostics and advancing clinical decision support systems.}